oligarc/TMDB-PROJECT/README.md

    - Add your API key to the appropriate file (in our case we made an .env file to store there the key, so...)
 5. **(Optional)** Store the API Key in a .env file

-   Make a .env file at the root directory
+   Make sure you have the dotenv dependency installed!.
+Then, make a .env file at the root directory.

    Follow this structure --> VITE_API_KEY=your_key